ouspg/trytls/doc/vulnmeet-presentation.md

 # Shootout 0.3 - certificate check results

-Failures to check certificates are noted in the table.
-Considerably less tests were performed in cases where SNI support or CA support were not available.

 <!-- markdownlint-disable MD013 -->

 | OS                             | python2-requests | python2-urllib2 | python3-urllib | go-nethttp   | java-https | java-net | php-file-get-contents  |